heiku-jiqu/sparkDetection/DESIGN.md

 This can help with future data re-reprocessing should there be new use cases / updated calculations that need to be done on all historical data.
 In addition, this also helps keep the Message Broker lean as it doesn't have to store the entire history.

+## Reconciliation Service

+There might be times where reconciliation is needed for the Streaming DB due to dropped events / late events etc.
+If needed, we will need to reconciliate the historical data from our Object Store so that historical data in the Streaming DB is more accurate.

 # Taking a step back